 Every year, millions of New York City residents take the bus, subway, train, or taxi compromising the city’s Metropolitan Transit Authority (MTA) system.
 While MTA accidents in NYC are rare, that’s of little comfort when it happens to you or a loved one.

-MTA accidents can produce anything from a minor injury when you get stuck between the platform and a subway or train or serious injuries caused by vehicle accidents.
+MTA accidents can produce anything from minor injuries when you get stuck between the platform and a subway or train to serious injuries caused by vehicle accidents.

-Whatever your situation, a MTA accident lawyer at the personal injury law firm of Raphaelson & Levine is available to help you now.
-Our accident attorneys will investigate your accident to determine who is responsible for your injury case.
+Whatever your situation, an MTA accident lawyer at the personal injury law firm of Raphaelson & Levine is available to help you now.
+Our accident attorneys will investigate your personal injury case to determine who is responsible for your pain and suffering.

-As with all personal injury lawsuits involving public transportation, determining negligence can be the most challenging and time-consuming aspects of the case.
+As with all personal injury lawsuits involving public transportation, determining negligence can be the most challenging and time-consuming aspect of the case.

 While it might seem like only the driver is to blame, company mechanics, the manufacturer, or supervisors who ordered the driver to transport people in an unsafe vehicle are just some possibilities of other parties who your personal injury attorneys may sue on your behalf.

-The New York City Transit Authority operates approximately 4,400 public buses that transport more than 6.5 million people every year.
-Some common types of bus accidents that result in people contacting an MTA bus accident lawyer include:
+The New York City Transit Authority operates approximately 4,400 public buses that transport more than 6.5 million people annually.

 According to the MTA’s own statistics, 5.4 million people ride the subway every weekday in New York City.
 Some common causes of subway accidents include: